rust-lang/vscode-rust/contributing.md

 ### Via Source

 Check out the RLS source code, following the [directions](https://github.com/rust-lang-nursery/rls/blob/master/contributing.md).
-Point the `rls.path` setting at the RLS executable (e.g., `/rls/target/release/rls`).
+Point the `rust-client.rlsPath` setting at the RLS executable (e.g., `/rls/target/release/rls`).
 Note that you must include the name of the executable, not just the path.

+Note that this used to be possible via `rls.path` which is deprecated and `rls.root` which has been removed.

 ## Logging